 Please bring a copy of your most recent federal income tax return.

-Note: Failure to bring the needed documentation to your appointment will cause a delay in processing your application.
+- Note: Failure to supply the needed documentation will cause a delay in processing your application.

 Summer crisis funds may be available to assist with disconnect notices.
 Contact your local center for details.